About this Session

 Alana is 17 years old and started singing with the school choir, then moved to Musical Theatre at age 10.
 Alana has enjoyed success with lead roles in productions by Adelaide Youth Theatre, Pelican Productions, March Productions and work with Promise Adelaide.
 Her highlights include Class of Cabaret and working with New York producers/directors.
 She is passionate about all genres of music and loves to sing, act and dance.
 She owes much of her success to working with many accomplished teachers and performers.

-Amber Fibrosi has recently played the role of ‘Wendy’ in Adelaide Theatre Academy’s Fringe show of Peter Pan along with being a soloist in another fringe show Musical Moments.
+Amber Fibrosi is currently playing Radio Voice, a Greasette and understudying Sandy in AYT's production of Grease yet to be performed in October.
+She also recently played the role of ‘Wendy’ in Adelaide Theatre Academy’s Fringe show of Peter Pan along with being a soloist in another fringe show Musical Moments.
 Last year Amber was a featured ‘Defying Gravity’ soloist in the Catholic Schools Music Festival and since graduating from school has been gaining further experience in the musical theatre and overall music industry, having always had a strong passion in the field.

 Anjali is a performing arts teacher who loves to sing.
 She has performed on stage in musicals, The Voice, and recorded for various productions.
 Anjali was the first in Adelaide to sing with Idina Menzel and although she forgot her own name, she didn’t forget the lyrics!
 Anjali used to sing at Cabaret Live, but this is her first time singing at Broadway Sessions.

 Cailene Kilcoyne came to Adelaide from San Diego, California.
 She has performed regionally around the States as well as internationally on a cruise ship.
 She is super excited to announce that she will be playing the role of "Marcy" in Emma Knights upcoming production of I Love You Because, which will be her Australian debut!